giacomobais/NLP-SA-Tweets/README.md

 # NLP-customer-classification

-Simple project that implements a full ML pipeline, from model training to deployment using FastAPI.
+Simple project that implements a full ML pipeline.
-The projects includes usage of Wandb for model tracking and hyperparameter tuning, is containerized using Docker and makes use of some CI tools like Github Actions
+The projects includes usage of Wandb for model tracking and hyperparameter tuning.
+The trained model is deployed through FastAPI and is containerized using Docker.

+# Training

+To train the model, run the train.py script, passing a boolean argument that determines whether to perform hyperparameter tuning through WandB.
+Hyperparameters for the sweep are contained in the sweep_config.yaml file.